 Of all the ways modern dentistry and Summit Dental & Implant Clinic have to replace missing teeth, implant restorations are by far the best.
 There is no tooth replacement option that will give you a longer-lasting result.
 Implants also help preserve tooth supporting bone that naturally deteriorates when a tooth is lost.
 Loss of bone is one of the major hidden consequences of losing teeth.
+Dr. Calloway is now a Diplomate of the American Board of Oral Implantology/Implant Dentistry (ABOI/ID), making him one of the worldwide leading experts in implant care.
 Dr. Calloway uses the latest technology and is highly trained in:

 All of these teeth replacement options use dental implants to restore your smile with natural looking and functioning teeth that last a lifetime.

 During a minor surgical procedure, dental implants are inserted directly into the jawbone in the space vacated by the missing tooth.
 It will then be left to heal for a period of months before the final crown is attached.
 During this healing period, the implant actually fuses to the bone surrounding it.